ccunni12/statistics/introduction.md

 For most, statistics is a difficult and confusing subject to learn.
 I have taught statistics at the collegiate level to students of non-quantitative backgrounds and to math/engineering majors.
 I saw one common trend between the two groups: a solid understanding the vocabulary from the very start of the course is vital.
 Essentially, if you do not get a solid basis of understanding in the distinction between a statistic and a parameter early on in a statistics course you are left with questions like: why are we testing if the mean is 0 - the question literally says it was .2?
 Whereas .2 may be a statistic calculated by a sample and the point of the problem is to test whether or not that .2 could have just occured by chance if the true average of the population (the parameter) is actually 0.

-Thus this first introductory module is meant to teach the definitions and interpretations of the vocabulary commonly used in statistics education and which will be used in all of the modules which follow this one.
+Thus this first introductory module is meant to teach the definitions and interpretations of the vocabulary commonly used in statistics education and which will be used in all of the modules that follow this one.
+This is meant to be used as a reference for the other modules.

 Parameter vs Statistic
 ----------------------